usnistgov/NetSimulyzer-ns3-module/doc/source/sinks.rst

 and plots the data on an :ref:`xy-series`.

-Connect a generic ``TX`` trace which emit the size of transmitted packets (in bytes) to ``AddPacketSize``,and the model will collect the amounts over the defined period, then write to the series.
+Connect a generic ``TX`` trace which emit the size of transmitted packets (in bytes) to ``AddPacketSize``, and the model will collect the amounts over the defined period, then write to the series.

 .. code-block:: C++